5 best ways to invest in yourself

 There has never been a better time to invest in yourself than right now.
 I say that with absolute certainty because it is always a great time to invest in yourself.
 And since life isn’t a dress rehearsal, I say it’s always smart to expand your horizons.
 You never know what you might discover.

 But having said that, it’s also true that you have to be clever about how you invest your time and money.
 You don’t want to squander precious time and treasure needlessly.
 Here are the 5 best ways to invest in yourself in order to get the most bang for the smallest amount of bucks possible.

-No, I’m not asking you to get thick glasses and try to be a Geraldo Rivera wannbe.
-But I do suggest that you tap in to the talent and knowledge pool you have all around you.
+No, I’m not asking you to get thick glasses and try to be a Geraldo Rivera wannabe.
+But I do suggest that you tap into the talent and knowledge pool you have all around you.
 Talk to the people who have what you want and ask them to share their secrets with you.
 This won’t cost much and it’s an invaluable resource.
 And don’t worry, people love talking about themselves to others.
 You’ll get plenty of takers.

 - What was the single most important thing you did to become successful?

 - What mistakes do you wish you would have aided?